Parliamentary.ai

 Overview

-This bill aims to reform election campaign finance and candidate nominations in the UK.
-Key changes include increasing the spending limit for candidates, clarifying the definition of election expenses to include digital advertising and unsolicited communications, abolishing candidate deposits, and granting the Electoral Commission greater powers to enforce regulations.
+This bill aims to reform election rules in the UK, primarily by increasing the amount candidates can spend during general elections, clarifying the definition of election expenses to include digital advertising and unsolicited calls, abolishing candidate deposits, and granting more power to the Electoral Commission to oversee these changes.

 Description

-The bill significantly raises the maximum amount a candidate can spend during a general election.
-For both county and borough constituencies, the limit jumps from £8,700 to £20,000.
-Related per-elector spending limits are also increased.
+The maximum amount a candidate can spend during a general election is significantly raised from £8,700 to £20,000 for both county and borough constituencies.
+Related per-voter spending limits are also increased.

-The bill expands the definition of election expenses to explicitly include digital advertising and unsolicited campaign materials (e.g., phone calls, mailers) These are now included as long as they are clearly aimed at promoting a particular candidate within a specified constituency.
+The definition of election expenses is broadened to explicitly include digital advertising and unsolicited campaign materials (including phone calls) aimed at voters within a specific constituency to promote a candidate's election.

-The bill abolishes the current requirement for candidates to pay a deposit to stand for election.
+The bill abolishes the requirement for candidates to pay a deposit to stand for election.

-The bill mandates a periodic review of the act's impact on political spending, with the findings published regularly.
+The bill mandates a periodic review of the bill's effects on political spending, with findings to be published regularly.

 Government Spending